dev-oswld/robot-framework-101/material/what-is-rpa.md

 4. **Flexibility and Scalability:** RPA robots can be easily scaled up or down based on business needs.
 They can adapt to changing process requirements and handle increased workloads without significant disruptions.

 5. **Improved Compliance and Auditability:** RPA enables organizations to enforce standardized processes and business rules consistently.
-The actions performed by software robots are traceable, auditable, and can help maintain compliance with regulatory requirements.
+The actions performed by software robots are traceable, and auditable, and can help maintain compliance with regulatory requirements.

 ## Disadvantages of RPA
 1. **Limited Cognitive Abilities:** RPA is best suited for repetitive, rule-based tasks.
 It lacks the ability to handle complex decision-making, cognitive analysis, or tasks requiring human judgment.
 Some processes may still require human intervention.